This article is for a Deep Tech client who wanted the creator to explain how gather data can can help in controlling pandemics.

 The year, 2020, could only be defined by COVID-19 that forced the world to shut its doors and face a lockdown.
 Most of the countries witnessed a large number of cases resulting in nearly two million people dying worldwide.

 The pandemic compelled governments to stop major economic activities that led to markets running at an all-time low.
-Citizens of the world resorted to using technology to curb the spread of the deadly virus and keep track of its changes.
+Citizens of the world resorted to using technology, especially pandemic data analytics, to curb the spread of the deadly virus and keep track of its changes.

 Data analysis related to diseases and pandemics has been in existence since 1850 when John Snow used urban design to examine how cholera was spreading.
 Studying current data trends can help in understanding how the spread of future diseases can be reduced and even prevented.

 Predictions by such models are also highly accurate.
-For example, Metabiota, a company specialising in infectious disease management, had predicted that by 3 March, 2020, there would be a total of 1,27,000 COVID-19 cases in the world.
+For example, Metabiota, a company specializing in infectious disease management, had predicted that by 3 March 2020, there would be a total of 1,27,000 COVID-19 cases in the world.
 The actual number was just 30,000 less than that.

-If there is a concern for privacy for patient data and identities, anonymised data can be fed into these technologies.
+If there is a concern for privacy for patient data and identities, anonymized data can be fed into these technologies.
 Or blockchain technology can be used for data handling with automatic data collection.
 Here data can be stored most securely, which can be made available at any time to the authorities concerned.
-Blockchain can also develop a decentralised surveillance system, so that there is no single authority controlling the data.
+Blockchain can also develop a decentralized surveillance system so that there is no single authority controlling the data.